-Strong purchase and refinance activity continued into the first quarter of 2021.
-However, the slight widening of credit spreads has resulted in recent increases to mortgage interest rates, which combined with historically low housing inventory has resulted in month-over-month decreases in existing-home sales in February and March of 2021.
-Mortgage interest rates averaged 3.1% in the first quarter of 2021.
-Despite the recent increase in interest rates and drop in existing-home sales, the market is still outperforming pre-pandemic levels.
+Strong purchase and refinance activity continued into the first half of 2021.
+However, the slight widening of credit spreads has resulted in recent increases to mortgage interest rates, which combined with historically low housing inventory and historically high housing prices have resulted in month-over-month decreases in existing-home sales in February through May of 2021, before unexpectedly increasing 1.4% in June of 2021.
+Mortgage interest rates averaged 3.2% in the second quarter of 2021.
+Despite the recent increase in interest rates and fluctuation in existing-home sales, the market is still outperforming pre-pandemic levels.

-Other economic indicators used to measure the health of the U.S. economy, including the unemployment rate and consumer confidence, indicated that the U.S was on strong footing prior to the outbreak of COVID-19.
+Other economic indicators used to measure the health of the U.S. economy, including the unemployment rate and consumer confidence, indicated that the United States was on strong footing prior to the outbreak of COVID-19.
 However, the impact of COVID-19 reduced the outlook related to these economic indicators in March 2020.
 According to the U.S. Department of Labor's Bureau of Labor, the unemployment rate was at a historically low 3.5% in February 2020 but subsequently rose to a record 14.8% in April 2020 before declining to a still-elevated level of 6.7% in December 2020.
-In 2021, the unemployment rate has continued to fall to 6.0% in March 2021.
+In 2021, the unemployment rate has continued to fall to 5.9% in June 2021.
 Additionally, the Conference Board's monthly Consumer Confidence Index remained at high levels through February 2020 before falling as a result of the COVID-19 outbreak.
-Consumer confidence has since rebounded, and as of March 2021, is at its highest level since the onset of the pandemic.
+Consumer confidence has since rebounded, and as of June 2021, is at its highest level since the onset of the pandemic.

 Because commercial real estate transactions tend to be generally driven by supply and demand for commercial space and occupancy rates in a particular area rather than by interest rate fluctuations, we believe that our commercial real estate title insurance business is less dependent on the industry cycles discussed above than our residential real estate title business.
 Commercial real estate transaction volume is also often linked to the availability of financing.
 Factors including U.S. tax reform and a shift in U.S. monetary policy have had, or are expected to have, varying effects on availability of financing in the U.S. Lower corporate and individual tax rates and corporate tax-deductibility of capital expenditures have provided increased capacity and incentive for investments in commercial real estate.
 In recent years, we have experienced strong demand in commercial real estate markets and from 2015 through 2019, we experienced historically high volumes and fee-per-file in our commercial business.
-In 2020, we experienced decreases in commercial volumes have continued to recover, but at a slower rate than residential volumes.
+In 2020, we experienced decreases in commercial volumes and commercial fee-per-file as a result of the outbreak of COVID-19.
+In the second half of 2020 and the first quarter of 2021, commercial volumes have continued to recover, but at a slower rate than residential volumes.
 While COVID-19 will likely have an impact on the timing and volume of commercial real estate transactions in the short term as the logistics of transactions evolve and some buyers move to the sidelines until the pandemic is resolved, we believe that refinance activity will likely remain elevated in response to the pandemic related Federal rate cuts.